 Children who are looked-after or previously looked-after will be supported much in the same way as any other child who has SEND.
 However, looked-after pupils will also have a personal education plan (PEP).
 We will make sure that the PEP and any SEN support plans or EHC plans are consistent and complement one another.
-This process will be the responsibility of Julie Lowe (SENCo).

 17.0 What should I do if I have a complaint about my child's SEN Support?
+Complaints-Policy-Mar-24-26.pdf (athertonhigh.com).

-Complaints about SEN provision in our school should be made to the Head of Year/SENCo at enquiries@athertonhigh.com in the first instance.
+Complaints about SEN provision in our school should be made to the [class teacher/SENCO/headteacher] in the first instance.
 They will then be referred to the school's complaints policy.